• Laws

 Co-owners may agree on different methods of expense distribution based on their needs and preferences.
 These agreements can be formally documented to ensure all parties adhere to them.

-II-What Are the Legal Procedures for Resolving Issues in Joint Ownership?
+What are the Legal Procedures for Resolving Issues in Joint Ownership?

 1-Amicable Negotiation